 The Sharon Historical Society is a 501(c)(3) museum and history center that serves as a community resource for dynamic family programs and compelling exhibitions inspired by an extensive archive and object collection that dates back to the region’s early settlers.
 Our primary mission is to connect people to the town of Sharon, its history and its culture.
 We do this by employing a wide range of techniques, some specific to museums and others designed to challenge the (mis)conception of a museum’s role in the community.
 We believe that the museum will best serve our community by presenting a variety of cultural pathways to inspire residents to become proud citizens with strong roots.

 Core educational programs are designed for students of all ages, community residents and visitors.
-Museum exhibits, a children’s Discovery Room, and a community gathering place are housed in the 1775 Gay-Hoyt House.
+Museum exhibits and a community gathering place are housed in the 1775 Gay-Hoyt House.

 The museum has an aggressive publications program that has resulted in titles including, Images of America: Sharon, Echoes of Iron in Connecticut’s Northwest Corner by Ed Kirby, (second printing); A General History of the Town of Sharon, Connecticut, by Charles Sedgwick, fourth edition, Seldom Told Tales of Sharon, by Ed Kirby (May, 2005), Seldom Told Tales of Sharon II, by Ed Kirby (October, 2008), Seldom Told Tales of Sharon III, by Ed Kirby (2011) and the documentary film Visions of Iron, (May 2008.)
 Our books, and a collection of books written by local authors, are for sale in our bookstore and online.